feklee/san/README.md

  2. Program the root node and the nodes.

- 3. Connect the root node to the computer.
+ 3. Connect the root node to the computer. (or use the WiFi root node)

  4. Run the web app.